-Three Tier Mental Health Awareness Training Package
+Three Tier Wellbeing Training Package

 At Cogito we have created a ‘stigma stays outside’ policy.
-Wrapping our employees and our organisation in emotional intelligence, built from the ground up, protecting each area of the business and our individuals in three layers of mental health education.
+Wrapping our employees and our organisation in emotional intelligence, built from the ground up, protecting each area of the business and our individuals in three layers of wellbeing training and mental health education.
 This structure is now a fundamental part of our fabric, built by our award-winning accredited mental health instructor.

 Every single employee attends a two-hour foundation-level workshop, providing the fundamental skills needed to thrive.
 This session introduces employees to mental health conditions and illnesses, encourages positive mental health practices and promotes emotional regulation by introducing our unique framework model A.S.H.E.S to encourage conversation, interaction, and the importance of building personal support networks.